AtlasSystems/Ares-Blacklight-Catalog/README.md

 **EResourceLinkField (string)**

 The bib-level catalog XML field that contains the link for an electronic resource and the Ares field it should be imported to.
-Format is the XML field name and the Ares field separated by an =.
-Default: link=Location
+Format is the XML field name, grid column display name, and Ares field to import to each separated by a =.
+Both the column display name and Ares field can match item-level keys and values, respectively, in DataMapping.
+In the case that the column name matches a key in `ItemGridItemFields`, that column will contain the electronic resource URL only for the row added at the top for the electronic resource.
+If the Ares field matches a value in `ItemImportFields` the electronic resource URL will be imported into that field only when importing the row containing the URL; other rows will import the value of the XML catalog field configured in DataMapping.
+Default: link=Location=Location

 **CombinedImportFields (string)**